Skip to Content

 Before the adoption of formalized taxonomy for plants and animals, things were broken down into simple categories of animal, mineral, or vegetable.

-TIP: Double refraction or birefringence is a typical physical property for a lot of minerals.
+TIP: Double refraction or birefringence is a typical physical property for many minerals.
 Find out eight common minerals that show double reflection in the article below:

 8 Minerals That Show Double Refraction (+ Explanation Why)